umts/st-pax/README.md

 ## Setup

 - To seed the database, use `rails db:seed`.
-- Run `yarn` to add Boostrap, jQuery, jQuery-ui, and Datatables packages.
+- Run `npm i` to add Boostrap, jQuery, jQuery-ui, and Datatables packages.

 ## Pull Requests